 All fields are required.SCOTTSDALE 2012 CONSIGNMENTS

-Vehicle to be offered for Auction sale January 18th – 22nd, 2012 at Russo and Steele’s 12th Annual Scottsdale Arizona Auction.
+Vehicle to be offered for Auction sale WITHOUT RESERVE and SOLD to the highest bidder, January 18th – 22nd, 2012 at Russo and Steele’s 12th Annual Scottsdale Arizona Auction.
 Please contact us for more information.